dsanchor/demo-cicd/README.md

 - Push Artifact to Nexus
    - Version will be extracted from [pom.xml](https://github.com/dsanchor/demo-rest/blob/master/pom.xml)
    - Artifact will be uploaded to a release repository defined in pom.xml (distribution management) and store in Nexus.
      Notice that Nexus will reject uploading the same version twice.
 So it is important to **modify this version in the application pom.xml prior triggering this pipeline**.
 It is not the aim of this demo to define any strategy for version management or git branching, but a good and simple approach is "feature branching".
-In this case, you will create a "git branch" for every new feature (or hotfix) and you will merge it back to the master branch once it is finished.
+In this case, you would create a "git branch" for every new feature (or hotfix) and you would merge it back to the master branch once you have finished the implementation and local testing.
 It is before merging when you could define a new version.
 Also, you have the possibility of using the well known maven release plugin to automate the version management and releases process.

 This CI process will run on a Maven slave in Openshift.
 To set it in the pipeline, notice "node ("maven") { .... }".